eZanmoto/Bake/doc/functional_specification.md

 + --resolve     -r  If files that bake wants to create exist, resolve the differences instead of skipping.
 This adds new lines to the existing file in a diff-like format.
++ --include     -R  If files that bake wants to create exist, resolve the differences instead of skipping.
+This adds new lines to the existing file in what is inferred to be the correct position.
+This option should only be used after a project has been generated, to include a forgotten project type for instance.
+If a project has been significantly updated, consider using `--resolve` instead.
 + --merge       -m  Like resolve, but the changes are integrated without being highlighted with the diff-like syntax.